silviaralcaraz/FlinkBWA/README.md

 The project keeps a standard Maven structure.
 The source code is in the src/main folder.
 Inside it, we can find two subfolders:

-java - Here is where the Java code is stored. native - Here the BWA native code (C) and the glue logic for JNI is stored.
++ java: here is where the Java code is stored.
++ native: here the BWA native code (C) and the glue logic for JNI is stored.

 ## Requirements